Select your local website

 The bacteria, which are responsible for plaque in ICU, may include Staphylococcus aureus (including MRSA), Burkholdia cepacia or Acinetobacter species.
 These may cause a serious problem for the patient in ICU.

 Plaque, a bacterial biofilm, builds up very fast covering the complete tooth surface in as little as two hours.
-The Center for Disease Control (CDC) in the United States therefore recommends an oral intervention every two hours to reduce the incidence of VAP
+The Center for Disease Control (CDC) in the United States are therefore recommending an oral intervention every two hours to reduce the incidence of VAP.

 For patients with extremely sore gums, patients without teeth or those who require less traumatic oral care during the day, a soft suction swab or oral suction wand is sufficient.

-View the Canadian Dental Hygienist Association (CDHA) position paper on tooth brushing.
+View the Canadian Dental Hygienist Association (CDHA) position paper on tooth brushing below.

 Featured products